-Who are we?
-This question echoes through the pages of recorded history voiced by philosophers, musicians, poets, politicians, dramatists, and ordinary people passing through the days of their lives.
-This paper shall explore a recently observed phenomenon, the merging of unique and specific activist causes into one grand cause and how this relates to identity understanding among these activists.
+Who are we?A This question echoes through the pages of recorded history voiced by philosophers, musicians, poets, politicians, dramatists, and ordinary people passing through the days of their lives.
+This paper shall explore a recently observed phenomenon, the merging of unique and specific activist causes into one grand cause, and how this relates to the understanding of identity among these activists.
 Rather than defining one’s identity through provided and fixed definitions, this generation seeks to discover a self of self through dynamic interaction with others.
 While recent observations of protestors indicate a trend toward bridging differences to form broader coalitions, the dichotomy of "us versus them" persists.
 Nevertheless, these observations may signal the initial stages of a quest for solidarity, hinting at a desire for something beyond the oppositional paradigm.

 Conceptual Analysis